 Honestly, mess does not bother teens.
 Continually nagging only exhausts you and leads to arguments.

-Part of teen development is the need to be independent and exert their individuality.
-To a teenager, their room is their ’space’ and they interpret a parent’s nagging as a parent trying to control them.
+Part of teen development is the need to be independent and express their individuality.
+To a teenager, their room is their ’space,’ and they interpret a parent’s nagging as an attempt to control them.

 You can try some actions in addition to closing the door to your teenager’s room.
 However, you have to be ready and firm.

-1. Let your teen know the day before you do laundry that his or her clothes need to be in the laundry area.
+- Let your teen know the day before you do laundry that their clothes need to be in the laundry area.
 If your teen is not motivated enough to gather dirty clothes, don’t gather them.
 Having no clean clothes is a great motivator.

-2. When your teen leaves shoes, coats, backpacks or purses on the floor or in the main living area, simply pick these items up and toss them into your teenager’s room.
+- When your teen leaves shoes, coats, backpacks, or purses on the floor or in the main living area, simply pick these items up and toss them into your teenager’s room.
 Then close the door.
 When your teen cannot find his shoes or her purse in the bedroom, your teen will be motivated to organize.

 If you feel guilty about throwing items in your teen’s room or not gathering laundry, buy a large laundry basket and a 30-gallon trash can.
 Place the laundry basket and the trash can inside your teen’s room, close to the door.
-This will give your teen an opportunity to put this or her dirty clothes together for the laundry.
-The trashcan is a place for the backpack, purse, or loose shoes and coats that are left in the living area.
+This will allow your teen to put their dirty clothes together for the laundry.
+The trash can is for backpacks, purses, or loose shoes and coats left in the living area.

 No comments: